Share

 Related Articles

-Welcome to the inaugural issue of the Audere Atlas, the Audere Group’s fortnightly update on global geopolitical trends, how we are engaging with them, and what they mean for your organisation.
-In this first issue, we delve into the rapidly evolving dynamics in the Levant, exploring the potential implications not only for Middle Eastern geopolitics, […]
+Welcome to the Audere Atlas, the Audere Group’s fortnightly update on global geopolitical trends, how we engage with them, and what they mean for your organisation.
+This week, we discuss the renewed US–Iran nuclear talks and what’s driving both sides back to the table.
+With key differences still unresolved and time running short, we explore the […]

 Explore Audere Group